elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 - Embedding simple data that you want to track and validate, but where maintaining a separate table and tracking foreign keys and many-to-many relationships is unnecessary, like a list of product images.

-- When you want nuanced control over the tracking and validation of a complex struct without breaking apart the struct in the data layer, like if you wanted a changeset for address validation, but didn't want a separate address table.
+- When you want nuanced control over the tracking and validation of a complex struct, like if you wanted a changeset for address validation, but didn't want a separate address table.

 - When using document storage databases, and you want to interact with and manipulate embedded documents.

 These above use cases have a few themes in common.
-They all have nested data, and it makes sense for that nested data to be (1) bundled together into a sub-entity, and (2) changeset validations on that sub-entity are likely desireable.
+They all have nested data, and it makes sense for that nested data to be (1) bundled together into a sub-entity, and (2) changeset validations on that sub-entity are desireable.

 ## Example

-Let's look at an example where we have a User and want to store additional information about them.
-This information is not necessarily important enough to warrant a new User `field` in the schema and database, and also is liable to change often alongside changes in UI and design.
+Let's explore an example where we have a User and want to store "profile" information about them.
+The data we want to store here is a loose grouping of UI-dependent information, which is likely to change over time alongside changes in the UI.
+Also, this data is not necessarily important enough to warrant a new User `field` in the schema, as it is not data that is fundamental to the User.
 An embedded schema is a good solution for this kind of data.

 ```elixir
 defmodule User do